rev22/Evolving/README.md

 * Flexibility: compose multiple objects or classes and even turn objects back into classes
 * Simplicity: only one method, lets you create ordinary Javascript objects via new
 * Compatibility: Uses only basic Javascript primitives, and creates standard Javascript classes
-* Clarity: Enforces named constructors and explicit object initialization
+* Clarity: Encourages named constructors and explicit object initialization

 ### Synopsis